belle2/basf2/online_book/basf2/introduction.rst

 .. code-block:: bash

-        $> source /cvmfs/belle.cern.ch/tools/b2setup
+        $ source /cvmfs/belle.cern.ch/tools/b2setup
         Belle II software tools set up at: /cvmfs/belle.cern.ch/tools
-        $> basf2
+        $ basf2
         command not found: basf2

+Note: we only used the ``$`` character to distinguish the commands from the expected output, it should not be typed.

-You need to choose a release (a specific version of the software).
+In order to get the ``basf2`` executable you need to choose a release (a specific version of the software).
-If you don't know what release you want, you should take the latest stable full release or the latest light release.
+If you don't know what release you want, you should take the latest stable full release or the latest light release (see below).

 There is a command-line tool to help with this.
 Try: